-Municipality Project ID number
+Municipality(ies) Project ID number

 Description

 Current Status

-Municipality (ies): The community (or communities) in which a project is located.
+Municipality(ies): The municipality (or municipalities) in which a project is located.

 Project: The location or name of the project.

 ID number: Projects in MassDOT's project tracking system are given a number; those projects not in the project tracking system, including all transit projects, have no number.